 Throughout the duration of the pregnancy, they were locked up in the two rented houses.
 In order to help them pass the pregnancy period comfortably, the exploiters provided the surrogate mothers with computers with internet connection, one of which was used by a victim to contact the Vietnamese Embassy in Bangkok for help.
 The result was that all of these women were rescued by the MSDHS and the Thai police, and many traffickers were arrested.
-Their networks in Vietnam were also arrested by the Vietnamese authorities through cooperation between Thai and Vietnamese cooperation.
+Their networks in Vietnam were also arrested by the Vietnamese authorities through Thai and Vietnamese cooperation.
 The case is now awaiting trial in the Criminal Court of Bangkok.
-The victims have been brought to testify in Court already 12 and have been repatriated back home with the children born from the surrogate process.
-13
+The victims have already testified in Court and have been repatriated back home with the children born from the surrogate process.

 Labour exploitation of illegal immigrants is another problem in Thailand.
 The Thai government, for the purpose of regulating these illegal immigrants, allows them to register as legal immigrants who can work legally for a fixed period of time.
-Up to November 2011, 1,248,06414 from two millions illegal immigrants or around 60% came out to register.
+Up to November 2011, 1,248,064 of two million illegal immigrants, or around 60%, came out to register.
 The problem is that the illegal immigrants do not want to pay the 2,000 Baht (approximately US \$70) fee for medical examination, health insurance and registration.
-Some employers also do not want to pay this cost because the illegal immigrants might move to another factory as soon as they obtained the working permits.
+Some employers also do not want to pay this cost because the illegal immigrants might move to another factory as soon as they obtain the working permits.

 The problem of forced labour stems from the fact that the owners of factories employing illegal immigrants have to pay smugglers to smuggle these illegal immigrants into Thailand.
-15 The amount paid for smuggling is deducted from the salary of the immigrants.
-Some illegal immigrants, after working for a couple of days, change their minds about working and ran away.
-To prevent illegal immigrants from escaping, some factory owners detain them in the factories until the smuggling debt is fully deducted.
-Upon complete payment, the owners then allow them stay outside the factory and come to work during working hours.
+The amount paid for smuggling is deducted from the salary of the immigrants.
+Some illegal immigrants, after working for a couple of days, change their minds about working and run away.
+To prevent illegal immigrants from escaping, some factory owners detain them in the factories until the smuggling debt is fully paid.
+Upon full payment, the owners then allow them stay outside the factory and come to work during working hours.
 Such detention against their will is considered to be exploitation constituting a trafficking offence.
-The Ministry of Labour has been working hard to solve the problem of
+The Ministry of Labour has been working hard to solve the problem of forced labour in factories, and the result so far is satisfactory.
+Several factory owners were arrested, prosecuted and convicted with severe penalty.